All about me

 Overtime we grew more and more incompatible until eventually I requested

-a return to another facility back in Oldham to finish my early education without
+a return to another care home facility back in Oldham to finish my early education without

 I was educated initially at Werneth Junior School in Oldham, then at the

-Claremont Boy’s School in Blackpool, and to finish at the Blue Coat
+Claremont Boy’s School in Blackpool, and finished at the Blue Coat

 Comprehensive School in Oldham, where I excelled in Music, Art and History.